Friday, November 28, 2008

 Neil Young 17: Trans

-Obviously needing some kind of inspiration, Neil signed a new contract with onetime associate David Geffen, and went off to Hawaii to start an album to be called Island In The Sun.
-Halfway through he changed tack and started working with synthesizers and vocoders, ending up with a hodgepodge of a mess supported by various players cherry-picked from previous bands.
-The resulting Trans suffers from contemporary sheen that sounded dated a year later, as well as the use of Stephen Stills percussionist Joe Lala—always a bad idea.
+Obviously needing some kind of inspiration, Neil signed a new contract with onetime associate David Geffen, and went off to Hawaii to start a tropical-flavored album, supposedly to be called Island In The Sun.
+Halfway through he changed tack and revived work he did with synthesizers and Crazy Horse, ending up with a hodgepodge of a mess supported by players cherry-picked from previous bands.
+The resulting Trans suffers from contemporary sheen that sounded dated as soon as a year later, as well as Stephen Stills percussionist Joe Lala way high in the mix of the songs he’s on.

-“Little Thing Called Love” is a congenial stab at a Neil Young song that doesn’t work, but it’s put here to prepare us for what comes next.
-“Computer Age” has some cool chords amidst the techno effects, but the pseudo-operatic vocals fail.
-“We R In Control” is laughably bad.
-“Transformer Man” is the highlight of the album, with operatic vocals that actually enhance the melody.
-“Computer Cowboy” starts out with promise, but is just awful.
+“Little Thing Called Love” is a congenial stab at a Neil Young song that shouldn’t work—though a little acoustic riff that would be the basis for “Harvest Moon” appears at the end of each chorus—but it’s put here to prepare us for what comes next.
+“Computer Age” has some cool chords amidst the techno effects, but the Vocodered vocals fail it.
+“Transformer Man” is the highlight of the album, with operatic vocals that actually enhance the melody, but it’s stuck between the laughably bad “We R In Control” and “Computer Cowboy (AKA Syscrusher)”, which at least has decent guitar.

 To appreciate where he was coming from with the whole computer idea, we must consider that the album was a reaction to living with a child who couldn’t communicate in the traditional fashion.
-But that doesn’t make it any easier to enjoy.
+But that wasn’t made plain at time, nor does it make Trans any easier to enjoy today.
 Fans were perplexed, critics were nasty, and his new record company was already getting nervous.

 Neil Young Trans (1982)—2